-Management believes that the carrying value of receivables and payables to related parties approximate their fair values based on their nature and short-term maturities.
-Entity's management determined the fair value of payables to related parties, which is a level 2 input.
+Management believes that the carrying value of payables to related parties approximate their fair values based on their nature and short-term maturities.
+Entity's management determined the fair value of payable to related parties, which is a level 2 input.